-2. Hepatitis B Virus (HBV).
+2. HEPATITIS B VIRUS (HBV).

-- The outcome of HBV infection varies widely, from: - (1) acute hepatitis with recovery and clearance of the virus. - (2) nonprogressive chronic hepatitis. - (3) progressive chronic disease ending in cirrhosis. - (4) fulminant hepatitis with massive liver necrosis. - (5) an asymptomatic "healthy" carrier state.
+- The outcome of HBV infection varies widely, from: - (1) acute hepatitis with recovery and clearance of the virus. - (2) nonprogressive chronic hepatitis. - (3) progressive chronic disease ending in cirrhosis. cirrhosis can progress to hcc - (4) fulminant hepatitis with massive liver necrosis. rare manifestation - (5) an asymptomatic "healthy" carrier state.

-transmission of HBV.
+TRANSMISSION OF HBV.

-- HBV is a member of Hepadnaviridae, a family of DNA viruses. - The HBV genome is a partially double-stranded, which encode the following proteins: - ✓ Nucleocapsid "core" protein (HBcAg). - ✓ Envelope glycoproteins (HBsAg).

-✓ A polymerase (Pol) with both DNA polymerase activity and reverse transcriptase activity.

-✓ HBx protein, which is required for virus replication
+- HBV is a member of Hepadnaviridae, a family of DNA viruses. - The HBV genome is a partially double-stranded, which encode the following proteins: - ✓ Nucleocapsid "core" protein (HBcAg). - ✓ Envelope glycoproteins (HBsAg). - ✓ A polymerase (Pol) with both DNA polymerase activity and reverse transcriptase activity. - ✓ HBx protein, which is required for virus replication.